harshalgajjar/loginsys/README.md

 4. Additionally, one can edit the lines 25 to 28.

 #about developer
 Hi there!
 Thanks for reading this.
-I'm currently an Electrical Maintenance student.
-I'm learning PHP right now.
-This repository was a good exercise.
+I'm currently an Electrical Maintenance student and am learning PHP right now.
+This is my first repository on GitHub.
 Any mistakes/suggestions/comments would be appreciated!
 Thanks in advance!
 Follow me on twitter: @harshalgajjar